-Vera Rubin was born in Philadelphia, USA in 1928.
+Vera Rubin was born in Philadelphia, United States in 1928.
 Her father worked as an electrical engineer, her mother for the Bell Telephone Company and her sister pursued a career as an administrative judge.
 Rubin was different, however, and was always fascinated by physics and astronomy.

 After earning her undergraduate degree at Vassar College, Rubin attempted to enroll at Princeton University where she hoped to continue her dreams of becoming an astronomer.
 But despite her obvious talent, she was told that “Princeton does not accept women”.
 This extremely unfair policy was not lifted until 1975.